 Wednesday: Lasso – Quito

 You visit the Cotopaxi National Park in the morning.
 Enjoy excellent views of this conical shaped, snow-capped Volcano.
 Lunch you have at the hacienda San Augustin de Callo which was a ceremonial site for the Incas.
 At the Boliche railway-station, you board the train for the journey to Quito trough the Volcanoes Avenue.
 The Tren Crucero reaches the Chimbacalle railway-station in Quito in the late afternoon.
 (B/L)

 (B=Breakfast, L=Lunch, D=Dinner)

 It was in 1908 when the first steam train reached Quito’s Chimbacalle railway-station from Guayaquil.
 The “Tren Crucero” revives this journey.
 In 1908 took the journey 2 days, staying overnight in Riobamba.
-The train travels during 4 days from the high Andes in Quito to Guayaquil or vice versa, showing the train guests many interesting attractions along the way.
+Today, the Tren Crucero travels during 4 days from the high Andes in Quito to Guayaquil or vice versa, showing the guests many interesting attractions along the way.

 The modern “Tren Crucero” consists of 2 passenger carriages, a bar-carriage and and observation car.
 Meals are served in restaurants and the train passengers stay overnight in good hotels and hosterias along the way.